nazmulidris/developerlife.com/README.md

 ## Overriding files in the base theme

-The interesting files are `./assets/main.scss`, and `./_sass/minima.scss`.
-If we provide our own copy of these files in a similar path in this repo, then they will simply be considered overrides by Jekyll when it builds the static site.
+The interesting files are `./_sass/minima.scss` and `./_sass/styles.scss` (which is imported by the former).

+- If we provide our own copy of these files in a similar path in this repo, then they will simply be considered overrides by Jekyll when it builds the static site.
-Think of this as operator overloading but for files.
+- Think of this as operator overloading but for files.
 So if this file `./_sass/minima.scss` is found in this repo, then it overrides the equivalent one in the "base" theme located in `$MINIMA_HOME`.
+- Look at the bottom of the `./_sass/minima.scss` file and you will see imports that pull in `styles.scss` and `syntax.scss`.
+The latter is used for syntax highlighting.

 I've created a file `./_sass/minima.scss` which overrides the corresponding file in the base theme.
 This is where I do a lot of big customizations, like creating variables, and using `@import` to bring in other `.scss` files.
 Here are some